JanKotekFactoryPal/german_universities_list/src/universities_final.md

 > **Matching Score - ChatGPT:** 8
 > **Matching Score - Copilot:** 8
-> **Matching Reason: - ChatGPT:** This faculty is closely related to Barbora's interest in engineering.
-Engineering is a field she values, especially when it offers practical training.
-The faculty provides hands-on experience, which aligns well with her preferences.
+> **Matching Reason - ChatGPT:** This faculty blends engineering with creative, practical applications.
+It’s a solid choice for Barbora's technical aspirations, but the emphasis on technology might reduce the hands-on creative aspects she values most.
 > **Matching Reason - Copilot:** The combination of theoretical knowledge and practical experience, along with strong industry connections, makes this faculty a good fit for Barbora's engineering interests.

 - **University Type:** Fachhochschule (University of Applied Sciences)